apache/incubator-retired-tamaya/README.md

 # Apache Tamaya (incubating)

 Tamaya is a very powerful yet flexible configuration solution.
-It's core is built based on a few simple concepts.
+Its core is built based on a few simple concepts.
 There are at least two main usage scenarios for Tamaya, which are synergetic:

 - In an enterprise context you can easily implement a configuration architecture for your whole company and deploy the